warren-lab/flyplot/README.md

 # flyplot
 This repository contains the methods for conducting the necessary analysis for drosophila-related experiments, by developing informative plots and statistics.

-The possible goal of this repository being developed is as a full-fledged package for internal or external usage for drosophila-related analyses.
+The possible goal of this repository being developed is as a full-fledged library for internal or external usage for drosophila-related analyses.

 # Directions for Install: